 Option 1: Install FreeCAD with Ubuntu Repository

-The first and most straightforward method to install FreeCAD is to use the APT package manager with the standard Ubuntu repository.
+The most straightforward method to install FreeCAD is using the APT (Advanced Package Tool, Ubuntu’s package manager similar to combining Windows Update with the Microsoft Store) with the standard Ubuntu repository.
 This method provides a stable version of the software.
-To install FreeCAD using this method, execute the following command:
+To install FreeCAD using this method, run the following command:

 sudo apt install freecad

-Option 2: Install FreeCAD with FreeCAD Maintainers PPA on Ubuntu
+Option 2: Install FreeCAD Stable with FreeCAD Maintainers PPA

-First, you must install the required packages to add the PPA to your system.
-Run the following command:
+First, install the required package to add the PPA:

 sudo add-apt-repository ppa:freecad-maintainers/freecad-daily -y